-Benchling is a platform for cutting-edge life science research: gene therapy, cellular immunotherapy, synthetic biology, and more.
+Benchling is a platform for ground breaking life science research: gene therapy, cellular immunotherapy, synthetic biology, and more.
 Our mission is to accelerate research and magnify its impact by bringing modern software to this historically underserved space.

 Research today means disparate tools, manual data entry, and lots of Excel and paper.
 We provide an integrated platform for designing and running experiments, analyzing data, and sharing results.
-Scientists are able to work faster, while organizations can collect and tap into their vast institutional knowledge for the first time.
+Our customers range from pharmaceutical giants to biotech startups to academic labs: scientists are able to work faster, and organizations can collect and tap into their vast institutional knowledge for the first time.

 About the Team

 Benchling was founded in 2013 by a team of MIT graduates and has since raised funding from investors that include Y Combinator, Andreessen Horowitz, and Thrive Capital.
-Our small team of 40 includes former Salesforce executives, tech industry veterans from Google, Palantir and Twitter, and biology PhDs from UCSF and Harvard.
-We hire people who love learning and learn fast - building tools for science requires a scientific mindset.
+Our small team of 40 includes former Salesforce executives, tech industry veterans from Google, Facebook, Palantir, and Twitter, and biology PhDs from UCSF and Harvard.
+We hire people who love learning and learn quickly - building tools for science requires a scientific mindset.

 Our engineering team of 15 is small but growing.
-We're looking for engineers who are easy to work with, crave ownership and impact, and are driven to make a dent in our space.
+We're looking for engineers who thrive on teamwork, crave ownership and impact, and are driven to make a dent in our space.